math-a3k/tradero/docs/installation.rst

 Requirements
 ============

-* A working `Python`_ 3.7 or newer (3.11 recommended) installation so you can issue succesfully its version:
+* A working `Python`_ 3.7 or newer (3.11 recommended) installation so you can issue successfully its version:

 .. code-block:: shell